tr4l/defcon/content/_index.md

 Note: the token of a the stop-commands became a new commands, that can be invoked with both old and new workflow syntax.

+For instance ::stop-commands::IGNORE create a new commands ::IGNORE:: or ##[IGNORE]

 ---

 ## Skip it fun